ED COMEAU – HEAD COACH (3RD YEAR WITH GEORGIA)

 SEAN FERRIS – ASSISTANT COACH (3RD YEAR WITH GEORGIA)

 Ferris, 50, has worked alongside Comeau for over a decade in the NLL, which includes time together with the Toronto Rock, Rochester Knighthawks, New York/Orlando Titans and most recently the Colorado Mammoth.
 As one of Comeau’s assistants in Rochester in 2007, Ferris helped lead the Knighthawks to the Champion’s Cup title.
 In total, the Burlington, Ontario native has spent 11 seasons as an assistant coach in the NLL and was the head scout of the Toronto Rock (1999-2004) for six seasons, where he was a member of four Champion’s Cup titles.
 In his new role with the Swarm, Ferris will focus on coaching Georgia’s defensive unit.

 DAN LADOUCEUR – ASSISTANT COACH (2ND YEAR WITH GEORGIA)

-Ladouceur, 42, spent the past four seasons as an assistant coach with Toronto and helped guide the Rock to a Champion’s Cup appearance in 2015.
-The Thunder Bay, Ontario native also spent 11 seasons as a defenseman with Toronto from 1999-2009 and during that time was highly regarded as one of the league’s toughest defenders with his 6-foot-6, 245-pound frame.
+Ladouceur, 42, joined the Swarm during the 2017 NLL Season and oversees the Swarm’s offense.
+In 2017, the Swarm set a new NLL record for most goals scored in a single season with 266.
+Prior to joining Georgia, Ladouceur spent four seasons as an assistant coach with Toronto and helped guide the Rock to a Champion’s Cup appearance in 2015.
+The Thunder Bay, Ontario native also spent 11 seasons as a defenseman with Toronto where he won five NLL championships from 1999-2009 and during that time was highly regarded as one of the league’s toughest defenders with his 6-foot-6, 245-pound frame.